msearle5/xygos/docs/dungeon.rst

 strength.

 Many objects found within the dungeon have special commands for their use.
-Wands must be Aimed, staves must be Used, scrolls must be Read, and potions must be Quaffed.
+Wands must be Aimed, devices must be Used, scrolls must be Read, and potions must be Quaffed.
 You may, in general, not only use items in your pack, but also items on the ground, if you are standing on top of them.
 At the beginning of the game all items are assigned a random 'flavor'.
 For example